fastify/fastify/docs/Write-Plugin.md

 Awesome, now you know everything you need to know about how to write a good plugin for Fastify!
 After you have built one (or more!) let us know!
 We will add it to the [ecosystem](https://github.com/fastify/fastify#ecosystem) section of our documentation!

-If you want to see some real world examples, checkout:
+If you want to see some real world examples, check out:
 - [`point-of-view`](https://github.com/fastify/point-of-view)
 Templates rendering (*ejs, pug, handlebars, marko*) plugin support for Fastify.
 - [`fastify-mongodb`](https://github.com/fastify/fastify-mongodb)